Party Popcorn Balls Recipe

 - Work in batches: Making a lot?
 Coat half the popcorn at a time to make sure every kernel gets covered.

 - Make them party-ready: Pop each ball into a cupcake liner or wrap in parchment squares for easy serving.
 For a festive touch, stick in lollipop sticks or colorful straws.
+Popcorn balls also make a great edible party favor; just wrap them in cellophane bags with ribbon, and they’ll double as both dessert and decoration.

-- Cool before storing: Let them set fully so they keep their crispness and donโt stick together later.
+- Cool before storing: Let them set fully so they keep their crispness and don’t stick together later.

 How to Store This Recipe

 Once cooled, wrap each popcorn ball in plastic wrap or parchment to keep them separate, then store in an airtight container or zip-top bag at room temperature.
-Theyโll stay chewy and fresh for several days.
+They’ll stay chewy and fresh for several days.
 Keep them in a cool, dry spot, as heat or humidity will make them extra sticky.

-What to Serve with Popcorn Balls
+How to Serve Popcorn Balls

-More Seasonal Treats To Try
+More Party Treats To Try

 Easy Popcorn Balls (With Holiday Variations)